 Globalisation has revolutionised our world.
-As migration, tourism, education abroad, and global connected businesses increased in this process, global payment reached an unprecedented level of intensity.
-Today, we will introduce you to two major types of global transaction: cross-border payment and money remittance.
+As migration, tourism, education abroad, and globally connected businesses increased in this process, global payment reached an unprecedented level of intensity.
+Today, we will introduce you to two major types of global transactions: cross-border payment and money remittance.

 Cross-border payment refers to transactions involving individuals, companies, banks or settlement institutions operating in at least two different countries.
 According to PYMNTS’ report, Cross-border payment revenues currently account for approximately $200 billion.
 The biggest challenge of cross-border payment is the differing regulations between sending and receiving countries.
 Some cross-border transactions can take up to several days to complete as they are routed through intermediary banks.

 However, technology substantially advanced cross-border payment methods.
 WeChat Pay allows Chinese customers to use RMB to make purchases when shopping abroad.
-International Alipay is third-party payment-guarantee service designed to protect the security of transactions between buyers and sellers in international online or offline transactions.
-Online platforms such as International Alipay, WeChat Pay are fast, secure, and convenient payment methods.
+Alipay is a third-party payment guarantee service designed to protect the security of transactions between buyers and sellers in international online or offline transactions.
+Online platforms such as Alipay, and WeChat Pay are fast, secure, and convenient payment methods.

 Remittances can be sent via a wire transfer, electronic payment system, mail, or cheque.
 We listed the pros and cons of the most common options below: